Active Topology Inference using Network Coding: Our Work in Perspective

 \subsection{Extension to Passive Tomography with RNC}

 We now discuss how our approach can potentially be extended to be implemented as passive, when random network coding (RNC) is used in the middle.
-The intuition is that the same algorithms for topology inference should apply if we ensure that the RNC coefficients satisfy necessary conditions for inference.
+Intuitively, the same topology inference algorithms should apply if we ensure that RNC coefficients satisfy necessary conditions for inference.

 Assume that in each experiment, the intermediate nodes perform random linear network coding operations instead of the simple additions assumed so far.
-In this case, Algorithm~\ref{alg-generalLossy} still works if we assign coding coefficients to the joining points in a partial order, so as to ensure that the minimum coding coefficient of a joining point is always greater than or equal to the maximum coding coefficient of its ancestor joining point.
-Under this condition, we can prove that the same rationale as in Section~\ref{sec-2by2Lossy} still holds, \ie type 1 always results in similar observations; in type 2, we have $c_{12}-c_{22}\leq0$; in type 3, we have $c_{12}-c_{22}\geq0$; and in type 4, both cases are possible.
+In this case, Alg.~\ref{alg-generalLossy} will still work if we assign coding coefficients to the joining points in a partial order, so as to ensure that the minimum coding coefficient of a joining point is always greater than or equal to the maximum coding coefficient of its ancestor joining point.
+Under this condition, we can prove that the same rationale as in Section~\ref{sec-2by2Lossy} still holds, \ie type 1 results in similar observations; type 2 results in $c_{12}-c_{22}\leq0$; type 3 results in $c_{12}-c_{22}\geq0$; and type 4 results in $c_{12}-c_{22}\leq0$ or $c_{12}-c_{22}\geq0$.
+The proof can be found in the technical report \cite{active-topology-arxiv}.
+Code design to jointly meet both random network coding goals (large enough field for independent linear equations) and tomographic goals (the aforementioned condition) is part of future work.
+If such a code design is possible, Algorithm \ref{alg-generalLossy} can be directly applied to the case of random network coding.
+An example can be found in \cite{active-topology-arxiv}.